 On 16 March, students from eight Bulgarian schools visited the Bulgarian Stock Exchange accompanied by representatives from the Foundation “Atanas Burov”.
 The students participated in a “Ring the Bell” ceremony and were then invited to two special lectures organized by the Bulgarian Stock Exchange – “The historic development of the capital market” and “The economic role of the capital market”.
 Representatives of Bulgarian general, business and financial media were invited to cover the ceremony.

 The Integra Association continued to take a very active part in Global Money Week.
 This year, the Integra Association conducted the savings campaign “Participate, Save smart!", which ran for three consecutive days.
-To take part in the campaign, each school was required to register for one to three teams of students, each composed of two to six students.
-Each team received a "challenge" related to the campaign slogan and then had two days to explore the environment, to offer a plan of an innovative solution formed as a presentation and submit the presentation to the jury.
-The jury determined the best team who received an award at the international conference, certificates of participation from CYFI, and the team also interviewed with and met local businessman.
+To take part in the campaign, each school was required to register one to three teams of students, each composed of two to six students.
+Each team received a "challenge" related to the campaign slogan and then had two days to explore the environment, to offer a plan of an innovative solution formed as a presentation and to submit the presentation to the jury.
+The jury determined the best team who received an award at the international conference, received certificates of participation from CYFI, and was interviewed by a local businessman.
 Moreover, Integra organized a Training for Facilitators "Aflateen saving in school clubs" in Burgas during the Week.

 The highlight, and the closing of this year’s Global Money Week in Bulgaria, was the International Conference on “Financial education as a lifeskill in Bulgarian and European contexts” on 21 March at the House of Europe in Sofia.
 The Conference closed the Global Money Week celebrations in Bulgaria and brought together international experts, representatives of governmental bodies, educational institutions, private sector and civil society representatives in the field of social and financial education for children and youth in Bulgaria.
 In collaboration with CYFI, the conference was organized by Aflatoun International and Integra Bulgaria Association, supporters from European Investment Bank Institute and Erasmus+, the National Network for Children Bulgaria and the Financial Literacy Initiative Foundation.